tompinataro/weekend-sql-to-do-list/PLAN.md

 ### A user can delete to-do items.

-⎷ Create an onclick delete <button> in the showToDoList()for each item in the to do list in client.js
+⎷ Create an onclick delete <button> in showToDoList()for each item in the to do list in client.js

 ⌴ Using the onclick to make an http DELETE /todos request w/axios in client.js to server.js